kennethreitz/maya/README.rst

 Notes
 -----

-- This library is based around epoch time, so dates before Jan 1 1970 are not supported.
-You'll live.
+- This library is based around epoch time, but dates before Jan 1 1970 are indeed supported, via negative integers.
 - Don't panic, and always carry a towel.